len/Arrows/README.md

 # Arrows
 A computational algebra system in [Cuis Smalltalk](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev).

-The goal of the project is to build an extensible and mathematically rigorous environment where one can construct mathematical objects (such as groups, rings, modules, chain complexes, schemes, sheaves, etc) and operate with them, their morphisms and their elements.
+The goal of the project is to build an extensible and mathematically rigorous environment where one can construct mathematical objects (such as groups, rings, modules, etc) and operate with them, their morphisms and their elements.

-Some of the objects currently implemented include: permutation groups, linear groups, finite rings (ℤ/mℤ, ℤ/(p^k)ℤ, Galois rings) and finite fields, polynomial rings over arbitrary commutative rings, affine algebras, number fields, function fields, finitely presented modules over arbitrary rings, bounded (co)chain complexes (of modules, sheaves of modules, or other complexes), finite (finitely generated as modules) associative algebras, finite distributive (not necessarily associative) algebras, schemes (affine schemes, and closed subschemes of affine or projective space), and sheaves of modules.
+Some of the objects currently implemented include: finite rings (ℤ/mℤ, ℤ/(p^k)ℤ, Galois rings) and finite fields, polynomial rings over arbitrary commutative rings, affine algebras, number fields, function fields, finitely presented modules over arbitrary rings, finite (finitely generated as modules) associative algebras, finite distributive (not necessarily associative) algebras, schemes (affine schemes, and closed subschemes of affine or projective space), coherent sheaves, and bounded (co)chain complexes in arbitrary abelian categories (e.g. modules, coherent sheaves, or recursively other categories of complexes).

 ### Where to start?
 The most fundamental classes of the system are *Domain* and *Morphism*, corresponding to *objects* and *arrows* of category theory.
 Most objects in the system are algebraic structures such as groups, rings and modules.